Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

     * Users can click on the link in the nav bar and view all the blogs.
 7. I would like to view comments made by users on the blog.
     * The user can view comments on a blog if they click on the individual blog and scroll to the bottom of the article.
+8. I would like to be able to view others opinions on the products.
+    * Users can see reviews on the products left by other users on the product detail page of an item.

 ### Returning user goals:
 1. I would like to be able to login or logout.